 That’s all I have to say about the plot.
 Go play it.
 I don’t want to influence anyone’s experience with the game.
 Now, I want to talk about what the game does well and its critical reception.

 I don’t think that I’ll ever pour dozens of hours into a video game ever again.
 The kind of experience I’m looking for is short, two to eight hours maximum.
 Firewatch clocks in around four.
 Every minute feels exceptional and deliberate.
 There is no pointless grinding and every action leads to a plot point, more character development, or an emotional response.
 The word immersive comes to mind, but that doesn’t quite give it justice.
 A better way to describe it is awe-inspiring.
 This is the kind of game I’m looking for.

 The visuals are simply breathtaking.
-Artist Olly Moss gave the game his special touch that sets it apart from the many overused indie art styles.
+Artist Olly Moss gave the game his special touch that sets it apart.
 The world feels real and although the map isn’t massive, it seems expansive and made me feel isolated.
-I could easily imagine myself there.
+I could easily imagine myself there in real life.
 The trees, lakes, mountains, flora, and fauna constantly reminded me of my most fond, outdoor memories.
 In a way, I see a lot of myself in Henry.
 I sometimes wish that I could get away from the constantly connected, always-on world to sit in a tower and wander the wild.

 Olly Moss created these famous fan posters.